realnimish/avalanche-amm/README.md

 # Implementing the smart contract

-Lets start with the boilerplate code.
-We create a contract named `AMM` and use the SafeMath library while performing mathematical operations.
+Let's start with the boilerplate code.
+We create a contract named `AMM` and import the SafeMath library to perform mathematical operations with proper checks.

 ```solidity
 // SPDX-License-Identifier: MIT